Christmas in Italy – Teach the KIDS

 Christmas in Italy – Read stories

 Reading to children is such a gift.
 They love snuggling in your lap, all warm and cozy.
 They love getting your attention.
 They love listening to stories.
 What’s not to love about all of those things for you, too?
+Make some wonderful Christmas memories with an Italian flavor this year.

 Enjoy these special Christmas books about Italy!

 Merry Christmas, Strega Nona by Tomie de Paola is wonderfully warm holiday book.
-Strega Nona is creating the Christmas Eve feast with the hdlep of her assistant Big Anthony and the baker’s daughter, Bambolona.
+Strega Nona is creating the Christmas Eve feast with the help of her assistant Big Anthony and the baker’s daughter, Bambolona.
 There is pasta, magic and fun!
 Written for kids aged 4-7 years old, but perfect for all ages.
 Lexile Measure: 660.
 Length: 32 pages.

 The Legend of Old Befana by Tomie de Paola is another wonderful story from Tomie de Paola!
 This story is about the Italian witch, La Befana, who seeks the Christ child.
 During her constant search for baby Jesus, she gives gifts to children who have been good all year!
 Written for kids aged 6 -9 but wonderful for kids of all ages.
 Lexile Measure: 460L.
 Length: 32 pages.